ARK3r/treedom_video/README.md

 # treedom_video
-adds views to treedom video to plant trees
+adds views to treedom video to plant trees with putting the webpage on loop and waiting for 3 seconds

 ## requirements
 you need to install "pynput"